unnmd/swift-book/TSPL.docc/LanguageGuide/OpaqueTypes.md

-This approach to defining a `JoinedShape<T: Shape, U: Shape>` structure that joins two shapes together vertically, like the code below shows, results in types like `JoinedShape<FlippedShape<Triangle>, Triangle>` from joining a flipped triangle with another triangle.
+This approach to defining a `JoinedShape<T: Shape, U: Shape>` structure that joins two shapes together vertically, like the code below shows, results in types like `JoinedShape<Triangle, FlippedShape<Triangle>>` from joining a triangle with a flipped triangle.

 ```swift
 struct JoinedShape<T: Shape, U: Shape>: Shape {